tolauwae/phd-thesis/src/oop/oop.typ

 Since the event queue is an extension of the WebAssembly state, the same synchronization and updating mechanism is used as before.
 We provide a summary of each rule below.

-/ #smallcaps("pass-trigger"): The debugger passes all trigger messages to the server.
+/ pass-trigger: The debugger passes all trigger messages to the server.
-/ #smallcaps("trigger"): When the server receives a trigger message for event at index $j$, it pops the event from the event queue, and identical to the #smallcaps("interrupt") rule in \cref{sem:callbacks}, it calls the corresponding callback function.
+/ trigger: When the server receives a trigger message for event at index $j$, it pops the event from the event queue, and identical to the #smallcaps("interrupt") rule in \cref{sem:callbacks}, it calls the corresponding callback function.
-/ #smallcaps("trigger-invalid"): If the index of the event in the trigger message is out of bounds, or the event is invalid, because there are still undispatched events that are smaller under the partial order relation, the server will return an error message.
+/ trigger-invalid: If the index of the event in the trigger message is out of bounds, or the event is invalid, because there are still undispatched events that are smaller under the partial order relation, the server will return an error message.
-/ #smallcaps("transfer-events"): This rule shows how all events arriving on the client are forwarded to the server through the same synchronization message we used before.
+/ transfer-events: This rule shows how all events arriving on the client are forwarded to the server through the same synchronization message we used before.
     The message includes the events in the queue, and slices of memory containing the events' topic and payload.

 // todo add figure with latice to explain ordering of events

 // todo adding the **control** over events is not so easy. we need to remove the interrupt rule from the language semantics and replace it with the debug instructions

-//== Correctness of Out-of-place Debugging<oop:soundness>
+=== Correctness of Out-of-place Debugging<oop:soundness>

-//
-//Given the presented formalization of out-of-place debugging, we can now proof several interesting properties showing the soundness of the approach.
+Given the presented formalization of out-of-place debugging, we can now proof several interesting properties showing the soundness of the approach.
-//Before we give a proof of general correctness for our debugger, we first proof a lemma showing that invoking a non-transferable resource from the server does not change the observable behavior of the program, compared to its normal execution on the client.
+Before we give a proof of general correctness for our debugger, we first proof a lemma showing that invoking a non-transferable resource from the server does not change the observable behavior of the program, compared to its normal execution on the client.
-//Specifically, we proof that given the execution of an action in the non-debugger semantics, there must exist a path in the debugger semantics that moves the server from the same starting state to the same end state.
+Specifically, we proof that given the execution of an action in the non-debugger semantics, there must exist a path in the debugger semantics that moves the server from the same starting state to the same end state.

-//
-//\begin{lemma}[Invoke non-interference]<theorem:invoking>
+#lemma("Invoking completeness")[
-//    Let $K$ be a WebAssembly configuration, where the next instruction is the call to an action $a$, and $K'$ be the result of performing the call in the WebAssembly semantics, $K arrow.r.hook/g_i K'$.
+    Let the next instruction in $K$ be a call to an action $a$, and $K'$ the result of that action ($K #wasmarrow K'$).
+Then the invoking in the debugger semantics is non-interfering, when for every debugging configuration $dbg$ with $K$ in $S$, the following holds:
-//    Let $dbg$ be a debugging configuration with $S$ containing the WebAssembly configuration $K$, and let $dbg'$ be a configuration with $K'$ in $S$.
-//    Then:
-//    $ \exists arrow.r.hook/g^{\alpha,*}_{d,i} \, . \, _dbg_ \hookrightarrow^{\alpha,*}_{d,i} dbg' $
-//\end{lemma}
-//
-//\begin{proof}
+    $ exists dbg' . dbg attach(dbgarrow, tr: alpha comma *) dbg' and (K' in S "of" dbg') $ ]<theorem:invoking>
+#proof[
 //    Given $K arrow.r.hook/g_i K'$, we can clearly construct a path in the debugging semantics by following the invocation rules from \cref{sem:events}.
 //    Since we know that the next step in $arrow.r.hook/g_i$ for $K$ is #smallcaps("action"), we also know that for any debugging with the running state can use the #smallcaps("run-client") rule.
 //    After this, it follows that the #smallcaps("invoke-start") and #smallcaps("invoke-run") rules can be applied successively, and we know that the latter will use $arrow.r.hook/g_i$ to perform the same action, and step to a state $K''$.